claurennt/front-end-auth/README.md

 Then you can query with a GET request https://wbs-simple-auth.herokuapp.com/auth/me

 If the token is valid, you'll get some information about the user sent back

+Hint: the token will be sent back in the HTTP headers as `x-authorization-token`
+Hint2: send your GET request to the API with the token in the headers as well `Bearer <your-JWT>` to get some data back